nimamoosavi/online-shop/README.md

 in the docker folder, I created a sample of service that you want to start the program, and you can run it with installation the docker and run with docker compose up command

+### Swagger

+in the swagger folder, we can detect the documents of our end points